Diplomacy as poetry

 Having crossed the frontier between poetry and diplomacy, I conclude that poetry can indeed help diplomacy, not least by promoting ambiguity as a resource, ambivalence as a strength, and acumen as a necessity!

-This blog is based on a talk I was invited to give by the Diplomatic Academy of the Czech Ministry of Foreign Affairs at the Summer School of European Studies in Telč in August 2017, entitled ‘Diplomacy as Poetry: the way forward in an age of mutual distrust?’
-My thanks to Dr Michal Kořan, Deputy Executive Director of the Aspen Institute CE, and Dr Vera Jerabkova, Director of the Diplomatic Academy: I am in awe of their belief that poetry might have anything to offer diplomacy today (imagine an MFA commissioning a talk on poetry!), and very grateful that they involved me in finding out!
+This blog is based on a talk I was invited to give by the Diplomatic Academy of the Czech Ministry of Foreign Affairs at the Summer School of European Studies in Telč in August 2017, entitled ‘Diplomacy as Poetry: The Say Forward in an Age of Mutual Distrust?’
+My thanks to Dr Michal Kořa, deputy executive director of the Aspen Institute CE, and Dr Vera Jerabkova, director of the Diplomatic Academy: I am in awe of their belief that poetry might have anything to offer diplomacy today (imagine an MFA commissioning a talk on poetry!) and very grateful that they involved me in finding out!

 Browse through our Diplo Wisdom Circle (DWC) blog posts.